2pack94/CS50Games_8_3D_Helicopter_Game/Readme.txt

 Colliders: https://docs.unity3d.com/Manual/CollidersOverview.html
 There are different collider shapes available as built-in components (e.g. Box Collider).
+When a Collision occurs and at least one of the colliding GameObjects has a non-kinematic Rigidbody attached, then the OnCollisionEnter function will be called.
-If a GameObject has a Collider set as a trigger, the OnTriggerEnter function is called when it collides with another collider and either this or the other GameObject have a Rigidbody attached.
+If a GameObject has a Collider set as a trigger, the OnTriggerEnter function is called when it starts intersecting with another collider and either this or the other GameObject have a Rigidbody attached.
 A collider set as a trigger will not resolve collisions, it is only used for collision callback functions.
+Collision callbacks are also called when a GameObject has a CharacterController Component attached.
 For a GameObject to use physics, it needs a Rigidbody Component.

 Collider interactions:
 Static collider: A GameObject that has only a collider.
 Static colliders don't respond physically to collisions.
 Kinematic collider: A Game Object that has a Rigidbody and kinematic is set to true.
     Kinematic Objects do not react to physics forces.
 Dynamic collider: A Game Object that has a Rigidbody and kinematic is set to false.
 A Rigidbody in the parent Game Object applies to all its children (see Compound Colliders).